Prapthi564/ai-in-a-day/00-getting-started-v2.md

 ![](media/GettingStarted-01.png)

 ## Virtual Machine & Lab Guide
 Your virtual machine is your workhorse throughout the workshop.
-The lab guide is your roadmap to success.
+The guide is your roadmap to success.

 ## Exploring Your Lab Resources
 To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.